mrawdon/MeetHyde/README.md

 ##Changelog:

 1. Fixed bug preventing from making changes on organizations repositories.
 2. Improved image manager, now you don't need to set a predefined images path, the app tracks and lets you manage images on any folder.
+3. Main files are now linked externally so your code is always up to date without needing to download every new upgrade.
- 3. Several minor improvements on the code, the file manager and file editors.
+4. Several minor improvements on the code, the file manager and file editors.

 # Meet Hyde